Travel Insurance in Alberta

 Does my policy cover COVID or other pandemic-related issues?

 Most current Manulife and TuGo plans cover COVID-related medical expenses similarly to any other illness, provided you've followed federal and destination travel guidance.
-Trip cancellation coverage for COVID-related reasons varies — some cover quarantine requirements, government-imposed travel restrictions, or specific destinations under advisory.
+Trip cancellation coverage for COVID-related reasons varies — some policies cover quarantine requirements, government-imposed travel restrictions, or destinations under advisory.
 Read the specific policy or ask before buying.

 Can I extend my coverage if my trip gets longer than expected?